AryanSethiya/Sql-Agent/README.md

 # SQL Agent with LangGraph

-A powerful SQL agent built with LangGraph, FastAPI, and PostgreSQL that provides intelligent database operations with JWT authentication.
+A powerful SQL agent built with LangGraph, FastAPI, PostgreSQL, and React that provides intelligent database operations with JWT authentication and a modern web interface.

 ## Features